jekuno/milia/README.md

 to the Gemfile, before running the installer.
 You can directly import these into your Gemfile by getting them from <i>doc/gemfile_addition.txt.</i>
+After adding this addition to the Gemfile, please make sure the correct milia branch is being designated.

 ```
    $ vim Gemfile